 The Company may finance its activities with either fixed and/or floating rate debt.
 With respect to any floating rate debt, the Company's performance may be affected adversely if it fails to or chooses not to limit the effects of changes in interest rates on its operations by employing an effective hedging strategy, including engaging in interest rate swaps, caps, floors or other interest rate contracts, or buying and selling interest rate futures or options on such futures.
 There can however be no assurance that such arrangements will be entered into or that they will be sufficient to cover such risk.
-The Project Entities in the Existing Portfolio, the Hochtief Assets (except Fürst-Wrede Military Base where there is a different mechanism re-setting interest) and the Pipeline Assets have sought to hedge substantially all their floating rate interest liabilities against changes in underlying interest rates.
+The Project Entities in the Existing Portfolio and the Pipeline Assets have sought to hedge substantially all their floating rate interest liabilities against changes in underlying interest rates.